look4green/BlackWire/README.md

-# 🖥️ ESP32 + 2.8" TFT SPI Display (Bruce Firmware)
+# 🖥️ ESP32 + 2.8" TFT SPI Display (CYD Compatible)

 ## 📦 Project Summary
 This setup connects a standalone **2.8" ILI9341 SPI TFT LCD with Touch** to an **ESP32-WROOM-32U** module.
-It is designed for use with the **Bruce-TFTspi firmware**, optimized for graphic interfaces, touch, and SD card integration.
+It is designed for use with the **Any CYD2.8 firmware**, optimized for graphic interfaces, touch, and SD card integration.

 ---